-Many a patient has come to me with a desire to rid themselves of areas of swelling over their cheekbones called malar bags.
+Many a patient has come to me asking how they can rid themselves of areas of swelling over their cheekbones which are called “Malar Bags.”
 Sometimes these may seem to drop down from the lower eyelids, but taking away lower eyelid fat does not cure them.
-What are they and how can they be eliminated?

 Further research is needed, however, if we are to cure the problem of malar bags.
 In the meantime the measures listed above may help.
 Please contact my Los Angeles Plastic Surgery Clinic for further information or to schedule your consultation.

 Should you have further questions, please feel free to contact my office.